 Cooking in a small kitchen

 Even though the space is much larger than my previous kitchen, it’s has kind of weird layout and there just wasn’t enough counter space for all of the appliances and gadgets I have.
 I use most of them on a regular basis, so I wanted to keep them out and ready to use.
-I bought a couple cute retro carts at Ikea, and they’re just perfect for my needs.
-And the cats have commandeered the bottom of the teal cart to use as a nap station, so we all win!
+I bought a couple cute retro carts, and they’re just perfect for my needs.

 I had my tiny old kitchen for 10 years and people who knew me from potlucks were always shocked when they came over for the first time and saw how small it was.
 “You make all of that delicious food in here?” someone once asked.
 I’ve had health coaching clients tell me that their kitchens are too small to cook in, but that kind of sounds like “my dog ate my homework” to me, so I never accept it as an excuse.
 You can make just about any space work for you.

 Here my tips for making a small kitchen work:

 Organization is key.
 You can buy drawer and cabinet organizers pretty inexpensively at just about any store that sells home goods.
 Sometimes shelf organizers can even help to double space.

 Spice racks, pot lid holders and even dispensers for foil and wax paper can be found pretty easily in most home stores as well.